hyperledger/besu-docs/docs/public-networks/concepts/transactions/blobs.md

 availability for their security and operation).

-Blobs are temporarily stored by consensus clients such as Teku, and blocks on the execution layer permanently store the the reference to the blob.
+Blobs are temporarily stored by consensus clients such as Teku, and blocks on the execution layer permanently store the reference to the blob.

 ## View blob transaction costs

-Use the [`eth_blobBaseFee`](../../reference/api/index.md#eth_blobbasefee) method to view the current base fee per blog gas in wei.
+Use the [`eth_blobBaseFee`](../../reference/api/index.md#eth_blobbasefee) method to view the current base fee per blob gas in wei.

 You can also use [`eth_feeHistory`](../../reference/api/index.md#eth_feehistory) to view the historical blob transaction cost details.